 We ask that schools, programs, and other organizations use passive consent at the minimum.
 They are provided with templates for consent letters and parental informational fact sheets.
 We ask all of our partners to follow state and local guidelines for determining the necessary level of consent.
 Our survey scripts also inform youth that participation is voluntary, even if a parent has already given consent.

 Can I see the questions?

 We ask schools, programs, and other organizations that are using our surveys to provide a hard copy of the questions at their office for your review.

 Can individual data ever be made available?

 Not without your consent.
-Individual data can only be made available with the Developmental Assets Profile, and in doing so, active consent is a requirement.
+Individual data can be made available with a few of our surveys, and in doing so, active consent is a requirement.
 As a parent, you will have to “opt-in” if individual results are to be used.
 If you have granted permission to release your child’s individual data, administrators of a school or organization will only see basic demographic information such as gender, grade, and scores on low-risk scales, such as commitment to learning and constructive use of time.